-Please note: If you are a consultant you must submit the Electronic Reporting Lead User Authorization Form or other proof of authorization before being allowed to access a facility on CERS.
+Please note: If you are a consultant, you must submit the Electronic Reporting Lead User Authorization Form or other proof of authorization before being allowed to access a facility on CERS.

 Steps to Get Started

-EHS Portal instructions on how to use the website and submit your forms are available in document and video format:
+Instructions on how to use CERS to create and submit your forms are available on the CERS Help Page.

 Training and Assistance

-- For assistance by phone or video call, contact your district inspector.
+For assistance by phone or video, contact your district inspector.
 You may also be able to schedule an appointment at our office located at 2000 Alameda de las Pulgas, Suite 100, San Mateo, CA 94403.

 What is electronic reporting?

 AB 2286 (Feuer) was passed in 2008 requiring all regulated facilities to electronically enter their data into the statement information system known as the California Environmental Reporting System (CERS) effective January 1, 2018.